digitalocean/marketplace-kubernetes/stacks/openfaas/README.md

 The following steps will guide you how to expose your local OpenFaaS functions to the Internet for development & testing.

-Before continuing it you need to make sure that the following resources NGINX Ingress Controller and Cert-Manager are installed, you can install them from the [Digital Ocean Marketplace](https://marketplace.digitalocean.com/category/kubernetes) as 1-Click App.
+To expose your local OpenFaaS functions to the internet, you need to install the NGINX Ingress Controller and Cert-Manager 1-Click Apps via the [Digital Ocean Marketplace](https://marketplace.digitalocean.com/category/kubernetes).

-Inspect the external IP address of your Nginx Ingress Controller Load Balancer by running below command:
+Then, inspect the external IP address of your NGINX Ingress Controller Load Balancer by running following command:

 ```console
 kubectl get svc -n ingress-nginx -l app.kubernetes.io/name=ingress-nginx
 ```

-The output looks similar to (look for the `EXTERNAL-IP` column, containing a valid IP address):
+If installed correctly, the output has the `EXTERNAL-IP` column, containing a valid IP address:

 ```text
 NAME                                 TYPE           CLUSTER-IP       EXTERNAL-IP     PORT(S)                      AGE